NUI Galway (2010-2014), Mountmellick Community School (2005-2010), St Patrick's B.N.S. (1997-2005)

 8 years later I still live here, with my girlfriend Maud and my dog Thea.
 I spend my free time playing music and video games with friends, and some sports like tag rugby and squash.

-I investigate how the heart generates force (for a heartbeat), to better understand how we can design medical devices to help people with heart disease
+My Work: I investigate how the heart generates force (for a heartbeat), to better understand how we can design medical devices to help people with heart disease

 In my lab we are all very interested in the structure and behaviour of body parts – like the heart, bones, and arteries that bring blood around the body.
 We perform experiments to better understand how they respond to forces and stretching, which helps us learn what is needed to design suitable medical devices and implants (like hips replacements and stents).